craiganderson3/xtest/readme.md

    currently using BS4.
 They provide different kinds of compatability with modern and older browsers.

  - We are currently importing the FDA XSL into our transformation, and we may eventually no longer require any of the common FDA elements.
 These should be decoupled.
+   In addition to templates that have been overridden by SPL Canada, the following areas have been unused:
+   Mixins, Pesticides, Substances, PLR Sections, Indication Sections, Document Types, Other Ingredients, Observation Criterion and Analytes, REMS templates, Highlights and Disclaimers, Indexes, Document Model, Cross Reference Model, Complicated Section Numbering and Effective Date templates, Pharmacological Class, LDD/BULK/FILL/LABEL, Display Limitations and Conditions of Use, Interactions and Adverse Reactions,

  - We are currently referencing a copy of the FDA spl.css, called spl_canada.css, the Bootstrap CSS, and some local CSS.
 The local CSS will be merged into spl_canada.css.
 In the final version, there will